Mahithavarma/projects/real_time_stock_price_tracker_pipeline/README.md

 ## Description
 This system fetches and visualizes live stock prices using Yahoo Finance API.
 It is integrated with AWS services for scalability and real-time updates.

+## Problem Statement:
+Investors require up-to-date stock price information to make informed decisions.
+Traditional systems may not provide real-time data, hindering timely actions.

+## Solution:
+Built a real-time stock price tracker using Apache Kafka for data ingestion, Apache Flink for stream processing, PostgreSQL for storage, and Grafana for visualization.

 ## Features
 1. **Backend**: AWS Lambda function fetches stock prices and stores them in DynamoDB.
 2. **Frontend**: React app displays real-time stock prices.